I love making my dogs new treats, especially when they are easy to make.

 Is Watermelon Safe for Dogs

 According to the AKC, watermelon is safe for dogs as long as you make sure to only give them the flesh of the watermelon.
-The seeds could cause an intestinal blockage and the rind can cause an upset stomach leading to vomiting and diarrhea.

 Watermelon is also low in calories and high in water content and nutrients, which makes it a great treat for dogs.

-Just make sure not to give your dog too much as too much can lead to stomach upset due to the high fiber content of watermelon.
-Also, even a low-calorie treat can add up to too many calories when given in large quantities.
+Just make sure not to give your dog too much, as too much can lead to stomach upset due to the high fiber content of watermelon.

 More Frozen Dog Treats

-For more frozen dog treats check out these recipes.
+For more frozen dog treats, check out these recipes.

 Frozen Fresh Breath Dog Treats